rmsk2/rustpwman/README.md

 Even though its main development platform is Linux/macOS `rustpwman` works on Windows and it even works well.
 I have tested the `pancurses` and the `crossterm` backend of `cursive` under
 Windows.
 The [`pancurses`](https://github.com/ihalila/pancurses) backend uses a binding to a C library and requires an [installed C compiler](https://github.com/ihalila/pdcurses-sys) in order to build.
-On the other hand Rust itself is dependent on a C compiler when used under Windows.
-Both backends seem to work.
+On the other hand Rust itself is dependent on a C compiler when used under Windows (I use the Visual Studio Community Edition for this project).
+Both backends work well.

 In order to build `rustpwman` with all optional features you have to use the command `cargo build --release --no-default-features --features pwmanclientwin,chacha20,webdav,writebackup,qrcode,withscrypt`.
 Alternatively you can call the batch file `build_win.bat` which executes this command and calls `build_paste_utf8.bat` (see below).
 If you do not care about the